In This Article

 How Dietitian Salaries Vary by Specialty

-Different variables, especially the type of work you do, will affect your earning power as a dietitian.
+Different variables, especially the type of work you do as a dietitian, can affect your earning power.

 It Depends on Your Level of Education

 While state licensure and certification laws vary, you’ll have to complete a bachelor’s degree (there are online RDN options for this as well) and other requirements regarding experience and practice hours to qualify for Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) credentials.

 Dietitians who pass the credentialing exam can use either the RD or RDN designation and work in positions as dietitians.
 Dietitians who work in the profession without earning the RD or RDN designation can’t call themselves dietitians or qualify for positions with this role and requirements.

 However, effective January 1, 2024, all incoming dietitians will have to hold a master’s degree or doctorate to sit for the national certification exam.
 While the change won’t affect dietitians who have already earned their RDN credential before that date, it could mean that current dietitians whose highest level of education is a bachelor’s degree could eventually have a disadvantage as dietitians with advanced degrees become the norm.